waterlock/waterlock/README.md

 var mail = config.passwordReset.mail;
 nodemailer.createTransport(mail.protocol, mail.options);
 ```

+if you choose to go with this option then a user upon visiting the url `/user/reset` with a post param of `email` will receieve an email at that address with the reset url.
+This url upon clicked with be validated against the server to ensure it's still within the time window allotted for a password reset.
+If so will set the `resetToken` session variable.
+After this if you have set a `forwardUrl` in your `waterlock.json` config file the user will be forwarded to this page.

+If you want to take advantage of the built in reset itself have the page you sent your user to above `POST` to `/user/reset` with the post param of `password` If all is well a password reset will be issued.

 ## Template
 You can customize the email template used in the password reset via the template file defined in `config/waterlock.json` this template file is rendered with the fun and dynamic `jade` markup, the view var `url` is generated and passed to it when a user requests and password reset.
 You can customize this template to your liking and pass any other view vars you wish to it via the `vars` options in the json file.